Oxsomi/core3/docs/graphics_api.md

 - depthStencil: how to handle depth and stencil operations.
   - Optional if no special depth stencil is needed.
 Default to no depth or stencil operations.
   - flags: DepthTest (1), DepthWriteBit (2), StencilTest (4).
-    - For DepthWrite (3), both DepthTest and DepthWriteBit are required.
+    - For DepthWrite (3), both DepthTest and DepthWriteBit are set.
   - depthCompare, stencilCompare: compare operations for depth and stencil.
     - Gt (default), Geq, Eq, Neq, Leq, Lt, Always, Never.
   - stencilFail, stencilPass, stencilDepthFail: operations for when a stencil event occurs (fail, pass, depthFail).